How To Grow Cannabis Outdoors: Complete Guide For Beginners

 One of the best options is using organic options like compost or supersoil.
 These media are full of beneficial micro-life that constantly produce micro and macronutrients.
 Hence, they’re self-regulatory, meaning they’ll never cause any issues with nutrients.

-Best Pot Size For Growing Weed Outdoors
+Best Pot Size For Growing Marijuana Outdoors

 Water Your Cannabis Plants

 Just like any other plant, your cannabis crops require healthy water consumption.
-Therefore, an added advantage of outdoor cultivation practices is continuous exposure to rainwater (although when growing in places such as California, with warmer climates and minimal rainfall, manual watering of plants is often required).
+Therefore, an added advantage of outdoor cannabis cultivation practices is continuous exposure to rainwater (although when growing in places such as California, with warmer climates and minimal rainfall, manual watering of plants is often required).
 However, be sure not to overwater your plants, as this could prove detrimental to their health.
 If you reside in a hot and dry climate, you may wish to consider digging beneath your chosen grow site and adding clay-rich soil or rocks as a way to help slow water drainage.
 Some cannabis cultivators believe that adding polymer crystals to your soil likewise helps to improve water retention.

 Watch Out For Males And Hermaphrodites